A photographic essay. Southern California. End of November. Big surf. Late afternoon.

 Back to my tugboat man.
 His job is a very dangerous one, no matter that he’s the captain and is inside the wheelhouse mostly driving the boat; it’s inherently rife with danger.
 At any moment, I could receive a call from the company with some bad news.
 AT ANY TIME.
 So much to worry about.

 And surfing is dangerous too, right?
 My son’s childhood friend disappeared while surfing in Hawaii, and there are always horrible surfing accidents on the news that further support my crazy.
-In fact, a few years ago, he was involved in a freak accident out in the water where he was stabbed in the lower calf by the tip of someone’s board – he drove himself home — I took one look at the injury, which was open all the way to the bone, and we made a trip to the ER where they sutured it.
+In fact, a few years ago, through no fault of his own, hub was involved in a freak accident out in the water where he was stabbed in the lower calf by the tip of someone’s board – he drove himself home — I took one look at the injury, which was open all the way to the bone (MAJOR GROSS), and we made a trip to the ER where they sutured it.

 End of story?

 Nope, just the beginning.
-It became horribly infected because of FILTHY OCEAN WATER; he had a fever of 105 degrees, contracted an antibiotic resistant staph infection, was in incredible pain, but LUCKILY recovered with no limbs lost — just a small divot in his calf and an ugly scar.
+Suturing was a bad idea.
+The wound became horribly infected because of FILTHY OCEAN WATER; he had a fever of 105 degrees, contracted an antibiotic resistant staph infection, was in incredible pain, but LUCKILY recovered with no limbs lost — just a small divot in his calf and an ugly scar.

 As you can see, I’m not ALL that crazy.
 Sorta cray, but not ALL the way cray.